Trepan-Debuggers/python3-trepan/README.rst

   ``MAKE_FUNCTION`` or ``BUILD_CLASS``.)

-Even without "deparsing" mentioned above, the ability to disassemble by line number range or byte-offset range lets you tell exactly where you are and code is getting run.
+Even without "deparsing" mentioned above, the ability to disassemble where the PC is currently located (see `info pc <info_pc>`_), by line number range or byte-offset range lets you tell exactly where you are and code is getting run.

 Some Debugger Command Arguments can be Variables and Expressions
 ----------------------------------------------------------------

-Commands that take integer arguments like *up*, allow you to use a Python expression which may include local or global variables that evaluates to an integer.
+Commands that take integer arguments like *up*, *list*, or *disassemble* allow you to use a Python expression which may include local or global variables that evaluates to an integer.
 This eliminates the need in *gdb* for special "dollar" debugger variables.
 (Note however because of *shlex* parsing, expressions can't have embedded blanks.)

 Out-of-Process Debugging
 ------------------------